 What is a tax deduction?

 In running a business, you will have income and expenses.
-Most costs for running a business are tax deductible.
-Examples of deductible expenses include:
+Most costs for running a business are tax-deductible.
+Examples of small business tax deductions include:

 - Bad debt